 Create briefs and presentations to summarize and advance IHME's work.

-Take on other duties as assigned as a member of the broader IHME community and the Global Engagement Team.
+Take on other duties as assigned as part of the Global Engagement Team.

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.